francojposa/personal-site/sections/about.md

 ---

-As software engineers our careers are a never-ending journey of self-education.
-From our first Hello World to our most complex projects, we spend countless hours reading software engineering textbooks, documentation, guides, and forums.
+As software engineers our careers are a never-ending journey of self-education, and we spend countless hours reading textbooks, documentation, guides, and forums.
 This content is often easy to come by, but truly excellent resources are rare and invaluable.

-With this site I hope to provide high-quality, useful, and accessible software engineering resources to professionals and amateurs alike while sharpening my writing skills and leaving the Internet a little freer and more open than when I found it.
+With this site I hope to provide high-quality, useful, and accessible software engineering resources to professionals and amateurs alike while sharpening my writing skills and leaving the Internet a little freer and more open than I found it.